yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/05_svd.md

 # Singular Value Decomposition(SVD)

-The `Singular Value Decomposition` of a matrix is usually referred to a s the SVD.
+The `Singular Value Decomposition` of a matrix is usually referred to as the SVD.
 This is the final and best factorization of a matrix:

 $$
 A = U \Sigma V^T